How to apply for a Master's Degree Program

 You would like to apply to a master’s degree program at the Technical University of Munich (TUM)?
 Here, you will find all the information you need.

-First, apply via our portal TUMonline.
-Our application wizard will guide you step by step through the online application.
-Check the status of your application regularly in your TUMonline account to keep up-to-date.
+The first step is the application via our portal TUMonline.
+Our application wizard will guide you step by step through the online application procedure.

 Depending on the desired degree program, the required documents include:

 - Bachelor’s certificate and bachelor’s diploma.
 If you don’t have the required documents at the time of application, please provide your Transcript instead.

 - Student Health Insurance Certificate.
 A copy of your student health insurance certificate can be handed in up until the beginning of the degree program.